 Dry eye is a common condition in which there are insufficient tears to lubricate and nourish the eye.
 Tears are necessary for maintaining the health of the front surface of the eye and providing clear vision.
 Tears provide lubrication, reduce the risk or eye infection, wash away foreign matter in the eye and keep the surface of the eye smooth and clear.
 Dry eyes can result from an improper balance of tear production and drainage.
-People with dry eyes either do not produce enough tears or have poor quality of tears.
+People with dry eyes either do not produce enough tears or have a poor quality of tears.

 Dry eyes can result from many causes or a combination of causes.